-Face coverings are to be worn by all staff and students while in a Kaplan location to wear a face covering, despite the changes in Government legislation.
+Face coverings are to be worn by all staff, students and candidates while in a Kaplan location to wear a face covering, despite the changes in Government legislation.
 Face coverings may only be removed when seated at a designated desk and when social distancing measures are taken.
-Face coverings must be worn at all other times, including when arriving/leaving and when walking around the location Face shields may be worn in place of a face covering.
+Face coverings must be worn at all other times, including when arriving/leaving and when walking around the location.

 Some people may be exempted from wearing face coverings, for example, if a health condition prevents them from doing so.
 We will follow the Government’s guidance on face covering exemptions launch.